-The main research and monitoring resources in Seismology, in national level, is operated and maintained by the Department of Seismology (DS), in IGEO.
+The main research and monitoring resources in Seismology, in national level, are operated and maintained by the Department of Seismology (DS), in IGEO.
 The seismic instrumentation in Albania started in 1968, with the establishment of the first seismological station in Tirana.
-Formally, the Albanian Seismic Network (ASN) started on 1974, having a primary role of a local seismographic network to monitor the seismic activity in the country and issue seismic alerts to the authorities and general public.
-ASN improved after the 90-s to a broadband (BB) seismic network, contributing also to deeper scientific research in the local and regional Seismology, beyond what was already achieved.
+Formally, the Albanian Seismic Network (ASN) started in 1974, having a primary role of a local seismographic network to monitor the seismic activity in the country and issue seismic alerts to the authorities and general public.
+ASN improved after the '90-s to a broadband (BB) seismic network, contributing also to deeper scientific research in the local and regional Seismology, beyond what was already achieved.
 The actual configuration of ASN includes three sub-networks, namely:

 - Weak-Motion Seismic Network (WMSN), for normal monitoring of Earthquakes;

 - Strong-Motion Seismic Network (ASMN), to record ground motions produced by strong Earthquakes;

 - Geodynamic network (GNSS), to record and assess the tectonic, co-seiscmic and post-seismic crustal movements;

 Data transmission and Processing

 Seismic data is remotely transferred at the National Earthquake Monitoring Centre (NEMC), in IGEO, through terrestrial radio-link, 3G and 4G communication services.
 Data is processed and archived in real time through Seiscomp4 software with internal SeedLink server configuration.
 Same system is used to directly exchange data with homologous, partner institutions, on agreement basis.
 Offline data processing is also performed using SEISAN v.
 12 seismic data analysis system, in connection to the Seiscomp4 data archive structure SDS, applying also automatic detection and location capabilities.